 Additionally, you can specify the path to library’s/framework’s documentation.
 This URL will be opened when you press Shift+F1 (Show external documentation) on methods from the library.

-Consider node_modules folder as an example.
 We would like to have code completion for the modules and keep them in the project, but there is no need for us to run inspections against these files.
 That is why this folder should be marked as a library.
-In fact, WebStorm does that automatically.
+In fact, WebStorm does that automatically for you.

 Using TypeScript community stubs (TypeScript definition files)